 Conceptual Framework Principles, Goals and Practice

-- Teaching and learning are interactive processes that involve meaningful engagement of both learners and teachers.
+- Teaching and learning are interactive processes that involve meaningful engagement of all participants;

-- Communities of learners support identity formation, a sense of belonging, and engagement in lifelong learning.
+- Communities of learners in educational settings support identity formation, a sense of belonging, and engagement in lifelong learning;